6 Cool Image Captions with CSS3

 Caption Behavior 3: Fade in.

-The third caption is actually the easiest one.
-When the box is on hover the caption opacity will turn to 1 making it visible, and since we have added transition property in the caption class, the transition should run smoothly.
+The third caption is the easiest.
+When the box is hovered over, the caption’s `opacity` changes to `1`, making it visible.
+Since we’ve already added the `transition` property to the caption class, the transition will run smoothly.

 #mainwrapper .box:hover .fade-caption {